 You may, however, need to secure the battery compartment somewhere – duct tape will work for that step.

 You can cut a piece of cardboard to go on the back, just be sure to cut around the battery dealie so you can easily switch the lights on and off.
 Oh, and speaking of which, switch them on now and test them out. how do they look?
 Pretty right?

 At first I didn’t use cardboard, but then the lights kind of had a way of popping out from time to time when I would switch it on, so I cut a piece for the back to give the lights more stability and hide them, overall.
 I also made a video too so you can see how all the parts come together.

 Now find a good place to hang your picture – or set it up on a tabletop, your call.
 I had to reinsert the eye hooks and wire, I must have taken them out at an earlier time.

+I find it looks the best when I switch it on in the evening – those lights really twinkle!
 Now you’ve got a beautiful diy lighted canvas art piece that you’ll be proud to show off.
 Enjoy!!